jotunnlib/jotunnlib/README.md

 Jötunn (_/ˈjɔːtʊn/, "giant"_) Lib is a modding library for Valheim, with the goal of making the lives of mod developers easier.
 Get the mod on [NexusMods](https://www.nexusmods.com/valheim/mods/507)!

+## ⚠️ Merger in progress ⚠️
+We're currently working with a few other developers and are in the process of merging JotunnLib with ValheimLib.
+You can [view our progress here](https://github.com/Valheim-Modding/Jotunn).

+In the meantime, **JotunnLib will no longer be under active development**.
+However, we will still fix any remaining remaining compatibility issues or breaking bugs.

+With this merger, we're hoping to unify the Valheim modding community, and provide one central library for everyone to use.
+Due to this, we will be focusing on making the new merged library more powerful, easy to use, and well documented than both ValheimLib and JotunnLib ever were.
+We will take all feature requests and issues raised on this repo into consideration for the new merged library.

 ## Installation
 Instructions for installing and using JotunnLib as a user: